damburgey/handlebrake/README.md

 * Before each Job the script will do a --SCAN run on the source and collect the media metadata
 * After the encode job, the script will do another --SCAN against the target file and collect the media metadata
 * Then it will compare the two files and make sure: The video stream is valid, the duration matches, the # of audio tracks match, and the # of subtitle tracks match
+* Finally it will check that the compression ratio was acceptable.
+(Between the Min and Max compression values)
 * All of those must be true, in addition to sending the -RemoveSource parameter when executing the script for it to automatically remove the source video file(s)